General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 6.3 The PURCHASER shall also bear all types of taxes, duties, fees, customs duties and the like which are levied in connection with the deliveries or reimburse them to SCHMID against appropriate proof if SCHMID has become liable to pay them or has made advance payment.
 SCHMID shall be entitled to make subsequent charges at any time.

-6.4 SCHMID reserves the right to adjust prices if the wage rates, material prices or calculation bases change between the time of the offer and the contractual performance.
-Prices shall also be adjusted if
+6.4 SCHMID reserves the right to adjust prices if wage rates, material prices or the basis of calculation change between the time of the offer and the contractual fulfillment.

 6.5 All prices are exclusive of statutory VAT.
 In the event of a change in the VAT rate, the VAT owed and payable by the CUSTOMER shall be adjusted automatically.

-7. terms of payment
+7. Payment terms

 – 40% upon receipt of the order, payable immediately upon receipt of the invoice,